Decreasing Expression of Cancer-Driving Genes

-SY-1365 is a first-in-class potent and selective inhibitor of the cyclin-dependent kinase 7 (CDK7) that is in a Phase 1 clinical trial in patients with advanced solid tumors, including cancers such as triple negative breast, small cell lung and ovarian cancers that are dependent on unusually high expression of transcription factors for their growth and survival.
+SY-1365 is a first-in-class potent and selective inhibitor of the cyclin-dependent kinase 7 (CDK7) that is in a Phase 1 clinical trial in patients with advanced solid tumors.

 SY-1365 has shown significant anti-proliferative and pro-apoptotic activity in multiple preclinical models of difficult-to-treat solid tumors and blood cancers, including ovarian, breast and small cell lung cancers and acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL).
 SY-1365 has induced anti-tumor activity in patient-derived xenograft models of ovarian cancer and breast cancer, including significant regressions at a twice weekly dosing regimen consistent with the initial regimen being used in the Phase 1 clinical trial.
 In preclinical studies, SY-1365 has also been shown to preferentially kill cancer cells over non-cancerous cells and can lower the expression of key cancer-driving genes.

 Upon completing the dose escalation portion of the ongoing Phase 1 trial, we plan to expand the trial to focus initially on ovarian cancer.